craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 A large storehouse keeps bundles of logs and a large metal cart used for logging.
 Another of these carts is seemingly crashed or stuck in the ground.

 #### The Spike Fields
+East of [[#The Logging Camp]], a large open field separates the major locations of [[#The Sticks]], and gives the area it's name.
+This open field is littered with natural spike pits that have been hidden by the res

 #### The Dangerous Ruins